garyblankenship/awesome-php-ai/README.md

 - **[Deepseek PHP Client](https://github.com/deepseek-php/deepseek-php-client)** - ⚡️ supercharged community-maintained PHP API client that allows you to interact with deepseek API.

 ## Learning Resources

-- **[PHP LLMs Book](https://github.com/alnutile/php-llms)** - Practical guide for PHP developers on integrating LLMs into projects.
 - **[Fun With OpenAI and Laravel](https://laracasts.com/series/fun-with-openai-and-laravel)** - Fun With OpenAI and Laravel In this series, you'll get your feet wet with a variety of fun examples that demonstrate how to interact with OpenAI using PHP and Laravel.
 We'll begin by assuming that you know nothing, and then slowly work our way up one episode at a time!
-- **[elasticsearch-chatgpt-php](https://github.com/elastic/elasticsearch-chatgpt-php)** - Use ChatGPT to search in Elasticsearch using natural language
 - **[PHP LLM Examples](https://github.com/ezimuel/php-llm-examples)** - Examples demonstrating GenAI and LLM usage in PHP.
 - **[PHP-ML Tutorials](https://php-ml.readthedocs.io/en/latest/tutorials/)** - Learn how to use PHP-ML for machine learning.
 - **[Rubix ML Docs](https://docs.rubixml.com/)** - Comprehensive documentation for Rubix ML.